English cricket team in North America in 1859: Matches

 One of the exhibition matches was played 14 October at Camac Woods.

 Among their opponents were Harry Wright, a future pioneer of professional baseball, and Charles H. T. Collis, future Medal of Honor winner in the American Civil War.

 In addition to the exhibition matches they also had two excursions to view the Niagara Falls.

 The English side was exceedingly strong and would probably have beaten any twenty-two in England.
 There were excellent crowds for the first three matches but the weather in mid-October turned very cold and reduced the attendances at the last two.
 It was reported that the fielders wore gloves and overcoats in the last match.

 Aftermath

 A product of the tour was a book by Fred Lillywhite, who travelled as scorer, entitled The English Cricketers' Trip to Canada and the United States and published in 1860.
 A reprint of the book was published in 1980 with an introduction by Robin Marlar, including biographies of all of the players.

-For the general growth of cricket in the United States, it was most unfortunate that this pioneering tour occurred only 18 months before the American Civil War began.
-If the war had not broken out, it is highly likely that two or three follow-up tours might have been arranged in the early 1860s, thus building on the interest created by the initial trip.
-As it was, the enthusiasm for cricket faded in the war years and the troops on both sides adopted the embryonic game of baseball.
-When English teams resumed tours to America in 1868, not only did they have to try to rekindle the enthusiasm, but in baseball they had a serious rival to contend with.